Omni United: Support to Breast Cancer Research Foundation (BCRF)

 In 2011, Omni United through its Radar Tyres brand, partnered with the Breast Cancer Research Foundation (BCRF), to raise awareness about this cause and fund breast cancer research.
 To date, Omni has donated over US $1.4 million, which has funded approximately 28,000 hours of breast cancer research.

 Omni United collaboration with GFG Style (Giorgetto & Fabrizio Giugiaro)

 In December 2021, Omni United entered into a collaboration with Italian automotive design house GFG Style, founded by Giorgetto and Fabrizio Giugiaro, to enhance the brand appeal of the Radar Tyres brand.
 Under this collaboration a number of passenger car and light truck tyre ranges have been launched.

+Michael Clarke - Australian Cricket Legend as Global Brand Ambassador

+Radar Tyres appointed former Australian cricketer Michael Clarke as a Global Brand Ambassador.
+Clarke, who captained Australia and led the team to victory in the 2015 ICC Cricket World Cup, represents Radar Tyres across selected markets through promotional campaigns and brand initiatives.

 Sports Marketing Programs

+Partnership with Cricket South Africa

+In 2025, Radar Tyres signed a multi-year partnership agreement with Cricket South Africa (CSA), becoming an official global partner of the organisation.
+The collaboration is positioned under the theme “One Team.
+One Drive.” and forms part of Radar Tyres’ global sports marketing strategy to expand its presence in cricket-following markets.

+Partnership with Singapore Golf Association

+Radar Tyres entered into a multi-year sponsorship agreement with the Singapore Golf Association (SGA) to support the development of emerging golf talent in Singapore.
+The partnership focuses on promoting grassroots and competitive golf initiatives, contributing to athlete development pathways and national-level programs.

 LPGA sponsorship - Jodi Ewart Shadoff

 In 2016, the company announced sponsorship of LPGA player Jodi Ewart Shadoff.
-As part of the agreement with Omni United, English-born Jodi Ewart Shadoff will wear the Radar Tyres brand logo on her golf shirt and other apparel at all tournaments.
-Jodi continues to represent Radar Tires in the 2020 LPGA season.
+As part of the partnership, the English professional golfer wore the Radar Tyres brand logo on her golf apparel during LPGA tournaments and related appearances.
+Ewart Shadoff represented Radar Tyres on the LPGA Tour during the sponsorship period, including the 2020 LPGA season, before the partnership concluded in 2021.